-An injunction is commonly referred to as a “restraining order” and it prohibits or restricts your ability to have contact with another person, commonly the victim of a crime or act of domestic violence.
+An injunction, commonly referred to as a “restraining order,” prohibits or restricts your ability to have contact with another person, commonly the victim of a crime or act of domestic violence.
 A restraining order or injunction is usually granted to prevent threats of harm, physical violence, harassment, stalking or domestic abuse.

-Violating an injunction, a first-degree misdemeanor, is a serious crime in the state of Florida and you can face up to 364 days in jail, twelve (12) months probation and a $1,000 fine.
+Either way, violating an injunction (a first-degree misdemeanor) is a serious crime in the state of Florida and you can face up to 364 days in jail, twelve (12) months probation and a $1,000 fine.
 Violating a court’s order can also have severe immigration consequences as domestic violence related cases could be additionally problematic for non-citizens.

 When charged with the crime of violating a domestic violence injunction or protective order, no matter how insignificant it may seem, it is imperative to seek the help of a Miami criminal defense attorney as soon as possible in order to ensure your rights are protected and every possible defense is investigated and explored.